Freeturilo/FreeturiloFrontend/README.md

 ## Build
 1. Clone the repository
 2. Open the solution in Android Studio
-3. Read chapter `Module` and follow the steps
+3. Follow the pre-build steps of the `Module` chapter
 4. Build the solution

+## Download
+You can download the latest release of the Freeturilo mobile app [here](https://github.com/Freeturilo/FreeturiloFrontend/releases/latest).

 ## Tests